sammyCHY/devops_project/Introduction-to-Continuous-Integration-and-Continuous-Deployment/Introduction-to-CICD.md

 ![The Image shows the installation of node.js using snap package manager](image/images/node-js-installation.png)

-After the window installation of `npm` then restart the terminal or the system and then initialize `npm` by running `npm init`in the terminal, immidiately you run the command `package.json` will be installed automatically.
+After the window installation of `npm` then restart the terminal or the system and then initialize `npm` by running `npm init`in the terminal, immediately you run the command `package.json` will be installed automatically.

 ![The Image shows the package.json installed](image/images/package-json.png)